ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/starting.rst

 ===================

 A comma separated list of the modules to load on startup by default.
-The default value of this parameter is ``log,signing,wp,rally,fence,param,relay,tuneopt,arm,mode,calibration,rc,auxopt,misc,cmdlong,battery,terrain,output,adsb``
+The default value of this parameter is ``log,signing,wp,rally,fence,param,relay,tuneopt,arm,mode,calibration,rc,auxopt,misc,cmdlong,`` ``battery,terrain,output,adsb``

 -\\-non-interactive
 ===================